 Intelligent buildings can monitor and optimise energy use by identifying at a granular level exactly where improvements can be made.
 By making use of machine learning to set rules for heating, hot water, and lighting, for example, smart buildings can then implement automated optimisation as part of this process.
 So, instead of simply being aware of temperature spikes or increased water usage, owners can take advantage of intelligence that identifies, and also resolves issues, implementing changes automatically.

-Achieving engagement with the people occupying the building is a fundamental element for success.
-Smart building solutions enable a whole-building approach.
-Owners and occupiers working together to make the built environment more efficient.
+Engaging with people who occupy a building is a fundamental element for success.
+Smart building solutions enable a whole-building approach as owners and occupiers working together make the built environment more efficient.
 This can be made attractive to occupiers with the quid pro quo of cost efficiencies.
 By linking their sensors, IoT devices and smart meters to a central intelligent building operating system, occupiers can streamline energy use.
 This inherently reduces all stakeholders’ energy costs, as well as aiding building owners in the quest for Net Zero and reduced environmental impact.

-Occupier engagement mean an intelligent building operating system could also be used to track Carbon Trust’s Scope Three details such as how people are getting to and from the building.
+Occupier engagement means an intelligent building operating system could also be used to track the Carbon Trust’s Scope Three details such as how people are getting to and from the building.
 This could be achieved via the installation of sensors in the cycle-store, or a touch-screen system in reception for occupiers to record transport modes to and from the workspace.
 The average person can save 6% of their annual carbon footprint by switching to cycling, so this kind of behavioural change would mean reduced Scope Three emissions.
-These are often a major carbon-contributing factor in the wider ecosystem.
+These are often major carbon-contributing factors in the wider ecosystem.

 Smart building technology also allows for optimal parameters to be set with regard to lighting, HVAC or water usage, for example.
 When previously agreed levels are exceeded, occupiers and facility managers are notified.
-This which means both are working in partnership to keep within set usage targets over the course of a building’s occupancy.
+This means facility managers and occupiers are working in partnership to keep within set usage targets.

 Occupiers are reconsidering the future use of their workplaces while investors seek greater efficiencies to maintain lifecycle returns.
-Combined with the challenge of meeting Net Zero carbon reduction targets, commercial properties need to adopt the best building automation solutions to meet these challenges.
+Combined with the challenge of meeting Net Zero buildings targets, commercial properties need to adopt the best automation solutions to meet these challenges.